 Engineers selecting a structural adhesive frequently narrow their options to two chemistries — epoxy and polyurethane — and then stall.
-Both bond a wide range of substrates, both are available as two-part systems with high load-bearing capacity, and both have decades of proven performance across industries.
-But they are not interchangeable.
-The decision between structural epoxy and polyurethane adhesive has meaningful consequences for joint strength, flexibility, temperature resistance, and long-term durability, and making the wrong choice for a given application can lead to premature failure in ways that are difficult to diagnose after the fact.
+Both bond a wide range of substrates, both come as two-part systems with high load-bearing capacity, and both have decades of proven performance.
+But they are not interchangeable: the decision has meaningful consequences for joint strength, flexibility, temperature resistance, and long-term durability, and the wrong choice can lead to premature failure that is difficult to diagnose after the fact.

 The Chemistry Behind the Difference